Take a look at the word thorium.

 Under the terms of the 1993 agreement, Russia would dismantle Soviet nuclear warheads and convert 500 tonnes of highly-enriched uranium to low-enriched uranium, which would be sold to the U.S. for use in nuclear reactors.

 By 2013, ten years after the start of the program, all 500 tonnes would be converted.
-As a result, the U.S.’s steady supply of uranium will come to a halt this year.
+As a result, the U.S.’s steady supply of uranium came to a halt in 2013.

 But for thorium, it might not be as bad as it seems.
 After all, U-235 isn’t the only fissile material that could be combined with thorium for a nuclear reaction...